Hoang-Hiep36/UNIACE_SEO_Analytics/README.md

-# UNIACE_SEO_Analytics
- Analyze SEO marketing campaigns for online courses at UNIACE to improve user experience
+UNIACE has implemented an SEO marketing campaign for blog posts and courses on the website.
+- Identify the sources that bring in the most customers and the times they visit most often.
+- Provides the most popular topics of each user group from different universities.